Assyrians

 - Conflict Resolution Mechanisms

-- Traditional conflict resolution involves community elders and religious leaders, emphasizing dialogue and reconciliation.
+- Traditional conflict resolution involves community leaders and elders who mediate disputes, emphasizing reconciliation and communal harmony.

 - Cultural Exchange Programs